quarto-dev/quarto-web/docs/computations/using-jupyter-lab.md

 It's also possible to edit Jupyter notebooks in a plain-text markdown format.
 You might prefer this if there is more narrative than code in your notebook or if you want to use a file format that is more version control friendly.

+Markdown files with embedded code chunks should use the file extension `.qmd` to indicate that they aren't ordinary markdown files but rather contain embedded computations to be run by Quarto.

 To make a code block executable in a markdown notebook, just add braces around the name of the language.
 For example:

 ```` {.python}